Ill-health and serious ill-health

 A serious ill-health lump sum can be paid subject to the following conditions:

-- a registered medical practitioner must provide the scheme administrator with written evidence stating that the member’s life expectancy is less than a year, before the payment is made.
+- before the payment is made, a registered medical practitioner must provide the scheme administrator with written evidence stating that the member’s life expectancy is less than a year.
 In practice, a declaration that needs to be completed by a registered medical practitioner will normally be included as part of the retirement quote.
 The completed declaration will then need to be reviewed and accepted by the provider to allow the serious ill-health lump sum to be paid.

-- where the member is under age 75, the lump sum is paid tax-free, subject to it being within an individual’s remaining lifetime allowance.
-See the section below titled ‘Is a serious ill-health lump sum tested against the lifetime allowance?’.
+The lump sum is paid tax-free, subject to it being within an individual’s remaining lifetime allowance.
+See the section below titled ‘Is a serious ill-health lump sum tested against the lifetime allowance?’ for more information.